jonlabelle/SublimeJsPrettier/README.md

 To run the `JsPrettier` command... open the Sublime Text **Command Palette** (<kbd>super + shift + p</kbd>) and type ***JsPrettier: Format Code***.

-You can also right-click anywhere in the view to bring up the **Context Menu**, and select ***JsPrettier Format Code***.
+You can also right-click anywhere in the file to bring up the **Context Menu** and select ***JsPrettier Format Code***.

 ### Command Scope